puppeteer/puppeteer/docs/api/puppeteer.accessibility.snapshot.md

 ## Remarks

-**NOTE** The Chromium accessibility tree contains nodes that go unused on most platforms and by most screen readers.
+**NOTE** The Chrome accessibility tree contains nodes that go unused on most platforms and by most screen readers.
 Puppeteer will discard them as well for an easier to process tree, unless `interestingOnly` is set to `false`.

 ## Example 1